VPMWebApps/Alumni-Frontend/README.md

 11. home page - below explore alumni direcotyr - 1000 students have already registerd - register now !

-12. ALUMNI SPOTLIGHT / HALL OF FAME
+12. ALUMNI SPOTLIGHT / HALL OF FAME - for exceptional alumni

 12.Increase the font size of "instagram" and "linkedin" and "youtube" - both symbol and text should be CLEARLY VISIBLE
     <img width="1538" height="600" alt="image" src="https://github.com/user-attachments/assets/493c69de-5175-4413-84b5-329513325be3" />